-Veeam Availability Console can be used as a platform for centralized management of Veeam backup agents.
+Veeam Service Provider Console can be used as a platform for centralized management of Veeam backup agents.
 The solution allows you to automate deployment and configuration of Veeam backup agents on computers in local and remote networks, manage backup jobs, monitor and report on the status of data protection operations.

 You plan to charge for each managed computer protected with Veeam backup agent.
 Managed workstations and servers will be charged differently.
 In addition, you will set a flat fee for ongoing backup and restore operations.

-To follow instructions provided for this scenario, you should use an environment with two logical sites:
+To follow the instructions provided in this scenario, you must use an environment with two logical sites:

-- Management site is a location where Veeam Availability Console is deployed.
+- Management site is a location where Veeam Service Provider Console is deployed.

 - Client site is a location where client computers reside.
 On this site, you will need to choose several Microsoft Windows computers (physical or virtual, servers or workstations) where you will install Veeam backup agents.